isomerpages/moe-ast-elis/_team-members/EL Pedagogy Team/Mrs Elaine Yeo.md

 at the Curriculum Planning and Development Division (CPDD) of the Ministry of Education where she was a member of the team that pioneered the STELLAR programme in Singapore primary schools.
-Prior to becoming a Master Teacher, Elaine was Deputy Director / Pedagogy at ELIS.
+Prior to becoming a Master Teacher, Elaine was Deputy Director/Pedagogy at ELIS.
 Being involved in the work of ELIS made her decide to return to her first love – teaching.</p>
 <p>&nbsp;</p>
 <p>A teacher at heart, Elaine’s passion is to see students be empowered to